bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

-**[Remote PC]** Open a terminal on Remote PC.
+**[Remote PC]** Open a docker shell on Remote PC.
 Launch the navigation file using the following command.
 Note that you are referring to the map.yaml file created in the previous step for SLAM.

 ```bash
 ros2 launch turtlebot3_manipulation_navigation2 navigation2.launch.py map_yaml_file:=$HOME/map.yaml